Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/connection-approval.md

 ## Sending An Approval Declined Reason (_`NetworkManager.ConnectionApprovalResponse.Reason`_)

 Under the condition that you need to deny a player from connecting for any particular reason (*reached maximum number of connections, invalid authorization, etc.*), the `NetworkManager.ConnectionApprovalResponse` structure provides you with the optional `NetworkManager.ConnectionApprovalResponse.Reason` property.
 When `NetworkManager.ConnectionApprovalResponse.Approved` is false and `NetworkManager.ConnectionApprovalResponse.Reason` has been populated with the reason for denying the player's request to connect, then the server will send the client a `DisconnectReasonMessage`.
 Upon the client side receiving the `DisconnectReasonMessage`, the `NetworkManager.DisconnectReason` property will be populated with the `NetworkManager.ConnectionApprovalResponse.Reason` message.
-The example provided below demonstrates how this works:
+The example provided below shows how this works:

 ```csharp